browserengineering/book/book/embeds.md

 *Image placeholders*: Building on top of lazy loading, implement placeholder styling of images that haven't loaded yet.
 This is done by setting a 0x0 sizing, unless `width` or `height` is specified.
-Also add support for hiding the "broken image" if the `alt` attribute is missing or empty.
-That's because if `alt` text is provided, the browser can assume the image is important to the meaning of the website, and so it should tell the user that they are missing out on some of the content if it fails to load.
-But otherwise, the broken image icon is probably just ugly clutter.
+Also add support for hiding the "broken image" if the `alt` attribute is missing or empty.^[That's because if `alt` text is provided, the browser can assume the image is important to the meaning of the website, and so it should tell the user that they are missing out on some of the content if it fails to load.
+But otherwise, the broken image icon is probably just ugly clutter.]

 *Accessing the full frame tree*: same-origin iframes can access each others' variables and DOM, even if they are not adjacent in the frame tree.
 Implement